ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 The best practice is to link the analysis files to sequence file entities, if possible.
 Alternatively, you can also link the analysis files to cell suspension entities.
 This is currently done by adding the ‘Input Cell Suspension ID’ column to the ‘Analysis File’ tab and adding the linked cell suspensions to the cell.

-The gene expression matrix and cell annotations files should be added to the S3 bucket in the ingest-area together with raw data files, for instructions on how to use hca-util to do this, see ['here'](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util)
+The gene expression matrix and cell annotations files should be added to the S3 bucket in the ingest-area together with raw data files, using the ['hca-util tool'](https://github.com/ebi-ait/hca-documentation/wiki/How-to-upload-data-to-an-upload-area-using-hca-util)

 ![image](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/master/assets/images/matrices_screenshots/cgms_screenshot.png?raw=true)